Table of Contents Show

 RV Tire Safety

 Since your home is now on wheels, ensuring those wheels are in good shape is vital.
-Knowing your tires and what they need from you will keep you, your precious passengers, and all of your cargo on the road where you need to be.
+Knowing your tires and what they need from you will keep you, your precious passengers, and your cargo on the road where you need to be.

 Inspect your tires before driving on them.
 Know their age.
 This is known as the DOT and can be found on the sidewall.
 If tires are older than five years, a professional should inspect them.
 In addition to that, watch for tread separation or sidewall cracking when checking your tires.